 The remuneration of INEDs is designed to attract and maintain high quality board members while being consistent with and supportive of maintaining their independence.
 The INEDs receive a set fee for their services and are not entitled to any performance-based options or bonus payments.
-The NED who represents Pacific Life received no remuneration relating to his role as a Director during the reporting period but entered into arrangements directly with the Company on 28 March 2022.
+The NED who represented Pacific Life received no remuneration relating to his role as a Director until he entered into arrangements directly with the Company on 28 March 2022.